-The Fabry Perot system is being refurbished and is not available for 2021-2 science proposals.
-It is expected to return in the first half of 2022 with the MR and LR etalons only.
+The Fabry Perot system is still being refurbished and is not available for 2023-1 science proposals.
+It may return in the second half of 2023 with the MR and LR etalons only.
 The HR etalon is currently NOT being refurbished.